Certified Spine Surgery Center in Derry

 Nonsurgical and minimally invasive back and neck treatments

 Diagnosis starts with an assessment of your overall health and lifestyle.
-Then, we’ll recommend the safest, simplest, most appropriate treatment options for your unique situation.
+Then we’ll recommend safe and appropriate treatment options for your unique situation.

 Before suggesting spine surgery, we may recommend nonsurgical or minimally invasive spine treatments available through our orthopedic care program, such as: